Matt Chorley: Comedy

 In parallel to his early journalistic career in Somerset, Chorley formed part of a comedy trio called Big Day Out, alongside friends Lewis Georgeson and William Kenning.
 When Chorley left Somerset for London in 2005, his decision was influenced by wanting to spend more time focusing on the comedy sketch group, which had already enjoyed sold-out shows in the capital.
 In 2007, Big Day Out took their comedy show to the Edinburgh Festival.

 In 2019, Chorley toured his one-man political comedy show, This is Not Normal, around the UK.
 In 2022, Chorley toured another show called Who is In Charge Here?
 In 2024, Chorley toured his third one-man show called Poll Dancer.

-He recently announced a fourth tour taking place in the summer and autumn of 2025 called Making a Meal of It.
+He announced a fourth tour taking place in the summer and autumn of 2025 called Making a Meal of It.

 Book

-In 2023, Chorley published a book titled, Planes, Trains and Toilet Doors: 50 Places That Changed British Politics.
+In 2023, Chorley published a book titled Planes, Trains and Toilet Doors: 50 Places That Changed British Politics.
 The book focuses on unique places outside the traditional corridors of power in Whitehall, that reportedly changed the course of British politics.